It seems like almost every Tucson wall tells a story.

 Why I Love Where I Live

-These two murals (with a third one on the way) were commissioned by Why I Love Where I Live to help other people see Tucson's beauty.
-Artist Danny Martin painted these to coincide with Arizona's 106th birthday in February.
+These two murals were commissioned by Why I Love Where I Live to help other people see Tucson's beauty.
+Artist Danny Martin painted these to coincide with Arizona's 106th birthday.
 Kristin Tovar, co-founder of Why I Love Where I Live, said murals played a role in her own journey toward loving Tucson.

 Location: 234 E. 6th St. on the wall of Reproductions, Inc. facing Sixth Street.